 A badly installed zipper can really detract from the overall look of a bag.
 Some bag makers are hesitant to try patterns with visible zippers and feel they lack the skills or experience to do a good job.
 Patricia has been complimented on her zipper instructions in her patterns.

-Let's look at the steps for installing a Recessed Zipper and an Exterior Zipper Pocket.
+Let's look at the steps for installing a Recessed Zipper and a Zipper Pocket (shown on the exterior in the tutorial, but the same principle applies to an interior zipper pocket).
 You can practice these techniques on scraps of fabric.
 Be sure to note the tips for fine-tuning your zipper installation.

 SA - Seam Allowance